 Eataly, located in the Flatiron district, is unlike any food market you’ve ever been to.
 With 42,500 square feet of marketplace, restaurant, and cooking school space, you’re guaranteed to find something to interest you.
 That’s what makes it one of the most unusual things to do in New York.

 There are seven eateries that offer true Italian classics – pizza, meat, fish, pasta, panini, vegetables, pastries and coffee, gelato, and an amazing rooftop beer garden.
 If you’re not in the mood to eat, but want to bring a bit of Italy home, there is a marketplace that sells the same quality products as those used by the chefs in the restaurants – plus olive oil and sauces.
+It is also home to one of the best rooftop restaurants in NYC!

 If that weren’t enough, there is even a cooking school, a bookstore, and a housewares section.
 Make sure to check out their website if you’re interested in taking a cooking class or seeing what events they currently have going on.
 Be prepared to spend some time at Eataly as it’s one of the coolest things to do in NYC!